-The other two covered conductor projects planned for 2025 are the Tahoe City 7300 Phase 9 and the Tahoe City 7300 Phase 10 covered conductor projects.
+At this time, two covered conductor projects are planned for 2025, including the Tahoe City 7300 Phase 9 and the Tahoe City 7300 Phase 10 covered conductor projects.
 These projects are located along the Lake Tahoe west shore in the Homewood and Tahoma area, which is an HFTD 2 area.
 These projects will improve a portion of the 7300 circuit with ACS covered conductor to address wildfire mitigation and system reliability.
 The projects will decrease outage times on this circuit by providing the ability for more customer load to be fed by the 3400 circuit out of the Meyers Substation via field switching.
+Liberty will assess additional covered conductor projects for 2025 in advance of its 2024 WMP Update, including two additional projects that are in the preliminary planning stages and total approximately 1.5 miles.